uhop/tape-six/README.md

 Why `tape-six`?
 It was supposed to be named `tape6` but `npm` does not allow names "similar" to existing packages.
 Instead of eliminating name-squatting they force to use unintuitive and unmemorable names.
 That's why all internal names, environment variables, and public names still use `tape6`.

 Why another library?
-Working on projects written in modern JS (with modules) I found two problems with existing unit test libraries:
+Working on projects written in modern JS (with modules) I found several problems with existing unit test libraries:

 * In my opinion unit test files should be directly executable with `node`, `deno`, browsers (with a trivial HTML file to load a test file) without a need for a special test runner utility, which wraps and massages my beautiful code.
 * Some of them do not work with modules.